-Meriden's Music students regularly achieve outstanding results in the HSC.
-Over many years most of our Year 12 Music students have achieved a result in the top band and several have received a mention in the Honours List for Music.
-Meriden girls are frequently nominated for their performances or compositions to appear in the Encore Concert held in the Sydney Opera House.
+Meriden's Music students regularly achieve outstanding results in the HSC, with the majority of students achieving a result in the top band.
+Meriden students are consistently named in the HSC Honours List for Music and nominated for their performances or compositions to appear in the ENCORE Concert held at the Sydney Opera House.

-As a result of the strong tradition in music at Meriden and the high number of musically-talented girls at the school, a specialist music class has been introduced in the Junior School.
-This class takes the form of a composite 5/6 class which, by virtue of the girls’ existing knowledge and the focus of the class, provides opportunities for the development of advanced musical concepts and shared experiences.
-The members of this class need to show considerable ability and interest in music as well as being academically able; they must be able to work independently and cooperatively.
-Entry to the class is by application and audition.
+As a result of the strong tradition in music at Meriden and the high number of musically-talented girls at the school, a specialist Music program exists in the Junior School.
+From Year 5, this program takes the form of specialised, streamed Music classes which, by virtue of the girls’ existing knowledge and the focus of the class, provide opportunity for the development of advanced musical concepts and shared experiences.
+This program also offers master classes with expert mentors, performance opportunities and involvement in a full school orchestra.

 Junior School Instrumental Program

 The Junior School instrumental program is an integral part of classroom Music lessons, facilitating advanced coverage of the prescribed Music curriculum.
 The current instrumental programs include the Year 3 strings program (violin, viola, cello and double bass) and the Year 5 woodwind/brass program (flute, clarinet, saxophone, trumpet, French horn, trombone and tuba).

 The cocurricular program at Meriden offers a large number of performing ensembles aimed at every level of ability.

 Junior School Ensembles